Yolxander/git-pad/DISTRIBUTION.md

-# Distribution Guide for Git Pad
+# Distribution Guide for Command Pad

-This guide explains how to build and distribute Git Pad to end users.
+This guide explains how to build and distribute Command Pad to end users.

+## First Launch Experience

+On first launch, users will see an onboarding screen that introduces:
+- **Git Pad**: Execute Git commands with custom buttons
+- **System Pad**: Run system commands and terminal operations
+- **Project Pad**: Manage project-specific commands

+Users can skip the onboarding or click "Get Started" to proceed.
+The onboarding can be accessed again from the sidebar menu under "Onboarding".

 ## Quick Start - Build for Distribution